nawarian/The-PHP-Website/source/_posts_en/3-you-thought-you-knew-php-generators.blade.md

 One is open source and can be used right away, the other one is more of a concept and you'd have to develop something by your own.

-## Async development: the case for Amp framework
+## Async development: how Amp framework works

 I know, you probably already heard about Amp framework and how it can help you developing async code with PHP.